logan-connolly/dotfiles/README.md

 # Find out which drive you want to encrypt with (for this example let's say sdb1)
 $ sudo fdisk -l

-# CAUTION: wipe drive that you want to encrypt (ALL DATA WILL BE REMOVED)
-#$ cat /dev/zero > /dev/sdb1

-# Set up encrypted drive with password
+# Set up encrypted drive with password [CAUTION: Drive will be wiped]
 $ sudo cryptsetup --verbose --verify-passphrase luksFormat /dev/sdb1

 # Unlock encrypted device using given password